Facebook Ad Spend and Competitor Monitoring

 You need to know how much the competition is spending.
 You need to know who they're targeting.
 And you need to know what they're promoting.

-In fact, when you monitor Facebook advertising, you'll learn all three.
+In fact, when you monitor Facebook ad spend, you'll learn all three.
 This provides three major benefits to brands of any size.

-1. You can see how competitors capture audience attention.
+1. You can monitor how competitors capture audience attention.

 By monitoring Facebook ad spend data, you'll see how much brands spend over any period of time.
 You can also see the impressions they get for their spend, as well as what ad creative they're running.